ibm-cloud-docs/apps/tutorials/tutorial_byoc_kube.md

 * Then, go to your URL, such as `http://localhost/springboothelloworld/sayhello`.
 Press the Ctrl+C keys to stop the Docker run.

-## Adding resources to your app (optional)
+## Adding services to your app (optional)
 {: #resources-byoc-kube}

-Add a service resource to your application and {{site.data.keyword.cloud_notm}} creates the service for you.
+Add a service to your application, and {{site.data.keyword.cloud_notm}} creates the service instance for you.
 The provisioning process can be different for different types of services.
 For example, a database service creates a database, and a push notification service for mobile applications generates configuration information. {{site.data.keyword.cloud_notm}} provides the resources of a service to your application by using a service instance.
 A service instance can be shared across web applications.

 This process provisions a service instance, creates a resource key (credentials), and binds it to your app.
-For more information, see [Adding a resource to your app](/docs/apps/reqnsi.html#).
+For more information, see [Adding a service to your app](/docs/apps?topic=creating-apps-add-resource).

-After you add a service resource to your app, you must copy the credentials for the service to your deployment environment.
+After you add a service to your app, you must copy the credentials for the service to your deployment environment.
 For more information, see [Adding credentials to your Kubernetes environment](/docs/apps/creds_kube.html).

 ## Preparing your app for deployment
 {: #deploy-byoc-kube}